almighwar/Learn-C/C05/README.md

 1. program demand from user to input username with gets and puts function
 2. Write a program, user input the numbers and print it, with array
 3. user input a text and program replace any UPPERCASE character to '*'
-4. Write `Hello, World!` with array and loop to calcul the symbols and characters without space, don't use x-1
+4. Write program that count `Hello, World!` characters without space and result is `13`, don't use `-1`

 > I made a program count only alphabet, so you can do whatever u want with question